jhansisreya11/secure-task-systems/README.md

 ## Access Control & Data Models
 ### Roles

-Owner – Full access within the organization (CRUD on tasks; manage users/org data where applicable).
+Owner – Full access within the organization (CRUD on tasks.
+Manage users/org data where applicable).<br>
-Admin – Manage tasks within the organization (CRUD on tasks).
+Admin – Manage tasks within the organization (CRUD on tasks).<br>
-Viewer – Read-only access to tasks in the organization.
+Viewer – Read-only access to tasks in the organization.<br>

 ### Entities
 ##### User
-Belongs to an Organization.
+Belongs to an Organization.<br>
-Has a username, passwordHash, and a single role.
+Has a username, passwordHash, and a single role.<br>
-Can create tasks.
+Can create tasks.<br>

 ##### Organization
-Groups users and tasks.
+Groups users and tasks.<br>
-Supports a parent/child hierarchy, though only the basic relationship is in place now.
+Supports a parent/child hierarchy, though only the basic relationship is in place now.<br>

 ##### Task
-Created by a User.
+Created by a User.<br>
-Always linked to an Organization.
+Always linked to an Organization.<br>
-Has title, optional description, and a status (todo, in-progress, or done).
+Has title, optional description, and a status (todo, in-progress, or done).<br>
-Tracks creation and update timestamps.
+Tracks creation and update timestamps.<br>

 ##### Audit Log
-Records key user actions with actorUserId, actorUsername, action, and optional metadata.
+Records key user actions with actorUserId, actorUsername, action, and optional metadata.<br>
-Auto-timestamps with createdAt.
+Auto-timestamps with createdAt.<br>

 ### Enforcement

 ##### JWT Authentication

-Login issues a JWT.
+Login issues a JWT.<br>
-Every protected route checks Authorization: Bearer <token>.
+Every protected route checks Authorization: Bearer <token>.<br>
-Guards validate the token and attach the user context (id, username, role, org).
+Guards validate the token and attach the user context (id, username, role, org).<br>

 ##### Role Enforcement

-Guards + decorators check if the user’s role allows the requested action.
+Guards + decorators check if the user’s role allows the requested action.<br>
-Example: Viewer cannot create/update/delete tasks.
+Example: Viewer cannot create/update/delete tasks.<br>

 ##### Organization Scoping

-Queries on tasks are restricted to the user’s organization.
+Queries on tasks are restricted to the user’s organization.<br>
-Prevents cross-org access.
+Prevents cross-org access.<br>

 ##### Audit Logging

-Actions such as task changes can be logged with actor info and metadata for accountability.
+Actions such as task changes can be logged with actor info and metadata for accountability.<br>

 ## Sample API Requests/Responses
 ### Login